datactor/Adaptive-Problem-Solving/README.md

 ## Contributions

-Contributions to this repository are welcome
+Contributions to this repository are welcome.

 Feel free to submit a pull request when you find a bug or incorrect description, or when you have any questions.

+Note: This is not meant to be a complete learning resource for PS and Rust.
+I hope you think of it as a place to organize the concept of PS in a broad sense.